This is Dr. Craig Schneider's avatar and link to their profile

 Specialties on BetterHelp include:

 You may also be struggling with relationship problems that could be addressed in couples therapy or with a sex therapist.
 In that case, you may choose to work with one of BetterHelp's experienced cognitive-behavioral therapists or licensed marriage family therapists (LMFT) who work with clients in relationships.
 You can also try a Fremont therapy provider through BetterHelp's sister platform, ReGain, which is dedicated to couples and spouses worldwide.
-Look through the available counselors above and consider which might work for you.

 How do I know if online counseling is right for my family?

 One of the potentially rewarding aspects of working with a therapist is the validation and active listening they can provide.
 Your friends and loved ones may also be available to listen, but you may feel that they may lack the skills to provide objective guidance.
-Counselors are also professionals trained to respond to various concerns, symptoms, and mental health conditions.
+Counselors are trained to respond to various concerns, symptoms, and mental health conditions.

 A psychologist in your city can support you toward a healthier emotional state, regardless of your mental health, life concerns, or healing needs.
 While supporting individuals in developing healthier habits, another good benefit of therapy is having an understanding, safe space with a non-judgmental party who can support you through challenging experiences.

 Many people have sensitive topics that they may feel ashamed to discuss with their friends or partner.
-A Fremont counselor can help you confront these concerns and open up through unique methods of support.
+A Fremont therapist can help you confront these concerns and open up through unique methods of support.
 There are also many types of therapy, such as art therapy, where you may find you can express yourself through creativity instead of words.

 How should I prepare for my first therapy session with a Fremont counselor?